 Of course, Scism didn’t have to handle organizing and executing the event himself.

-His daughter, Taylor, who joined MTI last year, and Tim Gallagher, the high-performance catamaran and center console builder’s director of sales and marketing, his wife, Cherell, in-laws Brenda and Greg McCauley, and close longtime family friends, Bob and Debbie Bull, were there to help.
+His daughter, Taylor, who joined MTI last year, and Tom Stuart, the high-performance catamaran and center console builder’s director of sales and marketing, his wife, Cherell, in-laws Brenda and Greg McCauley, and close longtime family friends, Bob and Debbie Bull, were there to help.
 But when it comes to caring for his customers, Scism is by nature a high-touch guy.
 So the three-day weekend consumed him.

 As it happened, I’d been wanting to talk to him all weekend.